 The students select three representatives who represent the group in the UC Davis Graduate Student Association (GSA).
 The GSA is a forum for graduate student matters and activities.
 The students organize various informal seminars and activities during the year.
-Also available to geography students is the Geographical Education Club, SAGE and GLOBAL.
+Also available to geography students is the Geographical Education Club, and two student groups: SAGE and GLOBAL.